microsoft/vscode-ms-entra/README.md

 ## Overview

 Integrating authentication into your customer-facing applications is a crucial step in securing resources and customer data.
-The Microsoft Entra External ID extension for Visual Studio Code helps you quickly implement a solution for customized sign-in and secure access to your application right within the development environment.
+The Microsoft Entra External ID extension for Visual Studio Code helps you kickstart identity integration for customer-facing apps by enabling you to easily create external tenants, configure sign-in for external users, and set up an External ID sample, all within your IDE.

 Based on whether you have an existing Azure account, you can get started by selecting one of the following: